-"When he [the Spirit of truth] is come he will reprove the world of sin and of righteousness and of judgment."
-John 16: 8
+"When he [the Spirit of truth] is come he will reprove the world of sin and of righteousness and of judgment."-John 16:8.

-We have already considered the ground upon which the masculine pronoun is applied to the Spirit of truthbecause it represents God who is masculine.
-We now examine this text, used by some as a proof that the holy Spirit operates in sinners for their reformation.
-We contend that such a view is wholly incorrect-that the Scriptures, rightly understood, teach that the holy Spirit is granted only to the consecrated believers; that it is not given to the unbelievers and consequently could not operate in them, after the manner generally claimed.
-Quite to the contrary, the children of this world have the spirit of the world; and only the children of God have the Spirit of God, the holy Spirit, mind, disposition or will.
+We have already considered the reason for which the masculine pronoun is applied to the Spirit of truth, because it represents God who is masculine.
+We now examine this text, used by some as a proof that the holy Spirit operates in sinners for their repentance.
+We contend that such a view is wholly incorrect, that the Bible, rightly understood, teaches that the holy Spirit is granted only to the consecrated believers; that it is not given to unbelievers, hence could not operate in them, after the manner generally claimed.
+Quite the contrary, the children of this world have the spirit of the world; and only God's children have God's Spirit, the holy Spirit, mind, disposition or will.
 "The spirit of the world," or "the carnal mind, is enmity against God."
-Neither can the carnally minded know the things of the Spirit of God, because they are spiritually discerned-can be discerned only by those who have the holy Spirit.
-Hence it is, that wherever we find it, the holy Spirit of harmony with God and obedience to his will and providence, evidences regeneration, begetting to newness of life.
+Neither can the carnally minded know the things of the Spirit of God, because they are spiritually discerned-can be discerned by those only who have the holy Spirit.
+Hence wherever we find it, the holy Spirit of harmony with God and obedience to his will and providence, evidences regeneration, begetting to newness of life.
 In harmony with this we read the Apostle's words, "If any man have not the Spirit of Christ he is none of his."
-Those who have not the Spirit of Christ, and who are not of his, are the world in general-they are not Christ's, because they have not received of the Father's Spirit.
+Those who have not the Spirit of Christ, and who are not of his, are the world in general;-they are not Christ's, because they have not received of the Father's Spirit.

-The Spirit of God, by means of its fruits and its witnessing

-through the Word, is the evidence of our having been regenerated.
-It is evident to all that the holy Spirit of God which is in the Church is not the same Spirit which is in the worldly-that the Spirit of God is in no sense in the worldly, carnally minded, who consequently in the Scriptures are designated "children of wrath," "children of this world" and "children of their father, the devil."
-Nevertheless, we should not forget that the "Spirit of truth," the "Spirit of love" has, to a considerable extent, modified the spirit of the world; so that while it is still a spirit of darkness, a spirit of selfishness, a carnal spirit, yet the world to some extent is copying, in a formal, outward manner, some of the graces of the holy Spirit.
+God's Spirit, by means of its fruits and its witnessing through the Word, is the evidence of our having been regenerated.
+It is evident that God's holy Spirit that is in the Church is not the same spirit as is in the worldly that God's Spirit is in no sense in the worldly, carnally minded, who consequently in the Bible are designated "children of wrath," "children of this world" and "children of their father, the devil."
+Nevertheless, we should not forget that the "Spirit of truth," the "Spirit of love" has, to a considerable extent, modified the world's spirit; so that while it is still a spirit of darkness, a spirit of selfishness, a carnal spirit, yet the world to some extent is copying, in a formal, outward manner, some of the graces of the holy Spirit.
 It would be strange, indeed, if the beauties of the Spirit of holiness, as represented in gentleness, kindness and patience, made no impression upon the unregenerate.

 Some people of the world cultivate these graces of the Spirit because they are styled part of the amenities of life, signs of good breeding, etc., and many whose hearts are wholly out of harmony with the principles of the Spirit of holiness, copy these graces as a gloss or surface gilding, to cover the baser metal of a depraved nature-unregenerate, unsanctified, selfish, out of harmony with the Lord and the Spirit of his holiness.
-We are, therefore, to closely distinguish between those who gild the surface of their conduct and those whose hearts have been transformed by the Spirit of the Lord.
+We are, therefore, closely to distinguish between those who gild the surface of their conduct and those whose hearts have been transformed by God's Spirit.
 The latter only are the sons of God, who have his favor, and who will shortly be blessed and glorified.